 What are the needs?

 Civilians in Colombia continue to be affected by the humanitarian consequences of a decades-long internal armed conflict: forced recruitment, sexual violence, murder, kidnapping, restriction of movement, lack of access to goods and services and forced displacement.
-Colombia has the world's largest population of internally displaced people (IDPs) in the world: 5.2 million according to the government and 5.5 million according to local NGOs and the Internal Displacement Monitoring Centre (IDMC).
-Some additional 150 000 people are internally displaced each year.
+Colombia has the second highest world's population of internally displaced people (IDPs) in the world (after Syria): 5.2 million according to the government and 5.7 million according to local NGOs and the Internal Displacement Monitoring Centre (IDMC).
+Some 150 000 people are internally displaced each year.
 The conflict has also forced civilians to flee to neighbouring countries – mainly Ecuador and Venezuela.
 According to the UN refugee agency (UNHCR), almost 396 000 Colombians are in need of international protection in those two countries alone.

 Victims of the conflict are in dire need for assistance.
 The conflict’s dynamics often hampers access to basic services such as healthcare, education, safe water, especially in remote zones.
 People forced to leave their home for their own survival are in need of temporary housing and basic household items (hygiene kits, kitchen utensils), as well as psychological support and legal protection.